aronthill/RELAX-Jr/README.md

 Further information relating to the RELAX-Jr toolbox can be found in the following publication.
 If you use RELAX-Jr please cite the following: <br> <br>
 Hill, AT., Enticott, PG., Fitzgerald, PB., Bailey, NW.
 RELAX-Jr: An Automated Pre-Processing Pipeline for Developmental EEG Recordings. bioRxiv, 2024.04.02.587846; doi: https://doi.org/10.1101/2024.04.02.587846

 Bailey, NW., Biabani, M., Hill, AT., Miljevic, A., Rogasch, NC., McQueen, B., Murphy, OW., Fitzgerald, PB.
 (2023).
 Introducing RELAX: An automated pre-processing pipeline for cleaning EEG data - Part 1: Algorithm and application to oscillations.
-Clinical Neurophysiology, 149, 178-201.
+Clinical Neurophysiology, 149, 178-201

+Bailey, NW., Hill, AT., Biabani, M., Murphy, OW., Rogasch, NC., McQueen, B., Miljevic, A., Fitzgerald, PB.
+(2023).
+RELAX part 2: A fully automated EEG data cleaning algorithm that is applicable to Event-Related-Potentials, 149, 202-222

 ---